RoyVoetman/flysystem-gitlab-storage/README.md

 This will be the URL where you host your gitlab server (e.g. https://gitlab.com)

 ## Debugging
-For the purpose of debugging does the adaptor have a build in `debug mode`.
-This is especially useful for debugging the authentication layer of the Gitlab API that is based purely on HTTP messages/ status codes.
+In some cases the need arises to debug the Http Messeages returned by the Gitlab API.
+For this need the adaptor has a built-in `debug mode`.
+When enabled this will tell the adaptor to prevent catching the `GuzzleHttp\Exception\GuzzleException`.

-By default this mode is disabled, and this can be check by calling the `isDebugEnabled` method on the adapter.
+By default this mode is disabled (this can be checked by calling the `isDebugEnabled` method on the adapter).

-Enabling debugging mode can be done with either of the following two options:
+Enabling debug mode can be done with either of the following two options:

 ### Instantiation
 ```php